brycewray/hugo-site/content/posts/2023/08/distro-dancing-amid-some-linux-drama.md

 Confession: I wimped out from Arch's ultra-involved and somewhat infamous [installation process](https://wiki.archlinux.org/title/Installation_guide), which I liken to buying a car and then having to assemble it yourself, one part at a time.[^twoScreens] Instead, I used [Arch's own `archinstall` installation script](https://github.com/archlinux/archinstall).
 It took me a few runs to get it right[^Firefox] but, when I did, only a few tweaks were needed to make the setup and its environment exactly what I needed.
 And, hey, I'd already had to make some of those tweaks in the other distros, so it was no big deal.
 One good thing about Arch is that halfway decent search-fu will give you the answer to just about any Arch-related question that comes up.[^Hugo]

 [^twoScreens]: Actually, the regular installation process has one additional complication: you *have* to be able to view its instructions on a second device's screen while installing Arch on the first device --- and, IMHO, that's very likely a non-starter if the second device is anything smaller than a large tablet, because the Arch Linux wiki isn't exactly a great example of responsive web design.
-(While the installation instructions do mention opening a second terminal screen and viewing the instructions in one of the two windows, I decided that was a bridge too far.)
+(While the installation instructions do mention opening a second terminal screen and viewing the instructions in one of the two windows, I decided that was a bridge too far. **Update from the future**: I later was able to get that going, but finally decided I'd rather swivel my chair between the old Mac and the new Mac, reading instructions on the latter while tinkering with the former.
+It wasn't easy on my neck, but I found it superior to the two-terminal-screens method.)

 [^Firefox]: Let's just say you don't want to tell the script to install both [PipeWire](https://pipewire.org) (for audio/video) **and** Firefox, because installing Firefox during the use of `archinstall` causes some sort of conflict with PipeWire.
 Just install PipeWire from the script and then, only after you've safely booted into Arch, install Firefox from Flatpak.